Melton railway station, Melbourne: 21st century

 In 2005, as part of the Regional Fast Rail project, control of the signals was transferred to the Ballarat signal box.
 The station retained the lever frame for historical purposes until the original station was demolished in 2025.

 As part of the Regional Rail Revival project, 18 km of track was duplicated between the Deer Park West junction and Melton.
-The duplication was completed in late 2019, coinciding with the opening of the newly-built Cobblebank Station.
+The duplication was completed in late 2019, coinciding with the opening of the newly built Cobblebank Station.

-On 6 September 2025, the station building on platform 2 was demolished to make way for the new elevated station.
+On 6 September 2025, the station building on Platform 2 was demolished to make way for the new elevated station.

+On 6 October 2022, the Andrews Government announced that four level crossings will be removed in Melton and Truganina by the Level Crossing Removal Project.
+As part of these removals, Melton Station was rebuilt as an elevated station.
+The rebuilt station included four platforms, allowing trains to terminate at Melton without blocking the main line towards Ballarat.
+Platform 1 and 4 are side platforms, and platforms 2 and 3 share an island platform with two faces.

+Platforms 1 and 2 have been designed to accommodate 9-carriage V/Line VLocity DMUs, set to be introduced to the line in 2027, as well as the proposed electrification to Melton.

+The rebuilt Melton station opened to the public on 1 September 2026.

 Future

-On 6 October 2022, the Andrews Government announced that four level crossings will be removed in Melton and Truganina by the Level Crossing Removal Project.
-As part of these removals, Melton Station is currently being rebuilt.
-The rebuilt station will include four platforms, allowing trains to terminate at Melton without blocking services going further.
-Platform 1 and 4 will be side platforms, and Platform 2 and 3 will be an island platform with two faces.
-The new station will accommodate 9-carriage V/Line VLocity DMUs, set to be introduced to the line in 2027.

 Electrification and quadruplication of the Ararat line up to Melton was announced by the Andrews Government in 2018 as part of its Western Rail Plan.
 After speculation in 2023 that this upgrade had been cancelled, in 2025, a track diagram was released showing changes that will be made as part of the major upgrades planned for Sunshine Station.

 According to the diagram, quadruplication is planned to occur between a junction site near Caroline Springs and Sunshine; the new tracks will run into a new pair of platforms at Sunshine.
 The tracks at Sunshine will be reconfigured to route the future electrified Melton service through the Metro Tunnel.

+In September 2026 during the lead up to the 2026 Victorian state election, the Victorian Liberal Party made an election promise to build and operate new Bi-Mode hybrid electric-battery trains on the Melton line as an interim solution to electrification.

 Platforms and services

-Melton has two side platforms and is served by V/Line Ballarat and Ararat line trains.
+Melton has four platforms, Platforms 1 & 4 are in a side platform layout while Platforms 2 & 3 share an island.
+The station is served by V/Line Ballarat and Ararat line trains.